IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### StateQueryClient.Recieve.Acquire
+### StateQueryServer.Receive.Acquire

-***
-The client requests that the state as of a particular recent point onthe server's chain (within K of the tip) be made available to query,and waits for confirmation or failure.
+> The client requests that the state as of a particular recent point on the server's chain (within K of the tip) be made available to query, and waits for confirmation or failure.
-From 'NodeToClient_V8' onwards if the point is not specified, current tipwill be acquired.
-For previous versions of the protocol 'point' must begiven.
+>  From 'NodeToClient_V8' onwards if the point is not specified, current tip will be acquired.
+For previous versions of the protocol 'point' must be given.
-***

-From current configuration:
-Details:   `DNormal`
-Backends:
-			`EKGBackend`,
-			`Stdout MachineFormat`,
-			`Forwarder`
-Filtered  by config value: `Notice`

-### StateQueryClient.Recieve.Acquired

-***
-The server can confirm that it has the state at the requested point.
-***

 From current configuration: